Your health care provider can diagnose an ingrown toenail based on your symptoms and a physical examination of the nail and the surrounding skin.

 - Take pain relievers.
-Over-the-counter pain relievers such as acetaminophen (Tylenol, others), ibuprofen (Advil, Motrin IB, others) and naproxen sodium (Aleve) may help ease the toe pain.
+A nonprescription pain reliever such as acetaminophen (Tylenol, others) or ibuprofen (Advil, Motrin IB, others) may help ease the toe pain.

 Preparing for your appointment

-Your family doctor or a foot doctor (podiatrist) can diagnose an ingrown toenail.
-Prepare a list of questions to ask your doctor during your appointment.
+Your primary health care provider or a foot doctor (podiatrist) can diagnose an ingrown toenail.
+Prepare a list of questions to ask during your appointment.
 Some basic questions include: